iobio/iobio.js/readme.md

 # iobio.js
-Handles the websocket code and the sometimes tricky process of creating iobio commands
+Handles the websocket code and makes creating iobio commands easier.

 ## Use